rosenhouse/cf-mysql-release/README.md

 #### BOSH-lite<a name="bosh-lite"></a>

+1. Inspect the manifest stubs at `bosh-lite/cf-mysql-stub*.yml` and check that the domains are right for your BOSH-lite environment.

 1. Generate the manifest using a bosh-lite specific script and a stub provided for you, `bosh-lite/cf-mysql-stub-spiff.yml`.

     ```